 Lesson Plan - Get It!

-What type of relationship do these animals have?
+What type of relationship do the animals in the image above have?
 Which would you rather be at that moment?

 The animals pictured above have a predator-prey relationship.